 In Spring 2007, Professor Bazyler held the position of Distinguished Visiting Professor of Law at Pepperdine University School of Law, teaching Comparative Law and Holocaust, Genocide and the Law.
 He is a leading authority on the use of American and European courts to redress genocide and other historical wrongs.
-His book on the subject, Holocaust Justice: The Battle for Restitution in America's Courts (New York University Press, 2003, soft cover 2005), was cited by the U.S. Supreme Court and reviewed in the Harvard Law Review, Washington Post, Los Angeles Times, Financial Times (London), and The Economist.
+Professor Bazyler co-authored Forgotten Trials of the Holocaust (New York University Press, 2014) with Frank M. Tuerkheimer.
+His book, Holocaust Justice: The Battle for Restitution in America's Courts (New York University Press, 2003, soft cover 2005), was cited by the U.S. Supreme Court and reviewed in the Harvard Law Review, Washington Post, Los Angeles Times, Financial Times (London), and The Economist.
 He is a contributor of chapters to various books on genocide and the law, and the co-editor/author with Roger Alford of Holocaust Restitution: Perspectives on the Litigation and Its Legacy (New York University Press, 2006; soft cover 2007).

 His work has been cited by the United States Supreme Court, and he has testified in Congress before the House Reform Committee on the subject of Holocaust restitution.
 He has also been interviewed by CNN, 60 Minutes, CBS Sunday Morning, Dateline NBC, ABC News, Voice of America, the Australian Broadcasting Company, National Public Radio and the BBC.
 Bazyler has also delivered the Austin Owen Lecture at the University of Richmond and the Feibel Family Lecture at Ohio State University.